tieje/unofficial_powell_365_docs/content/references/webparts.md

 **Example**

 &emsp; In the [grid list of links recipe](/recipes/webparts/#grid-list-of-links), we want an arbitrary max of 27 rows or 27 items that will be grabbed from the SharePoint List

+## Display or Select Widgets

+&emsp; When building a webpart, there is often a secondary choice of the Display widget.
+Not all webparts have display widgets.
+For example, the [discussion tiles webpart](#discussion-tiles-webpart) cannot display a specific widget other than what it comes with.

+### Species

+#### Application Tiles 2

+TODO

 ## Tips and Tricks